PyAr/fades/README.rst

 - need to mark those dependencies

-At the moment you execute the script, fades will search a virtualenv with the marked dependencies, if it doesn't exists fades will create it, and execute the script in that environment.
+At the moment you execute the script, fades will search a virtual environment with the marked dependencies, if it doesn't exists fades will create it, and execute the script in that environment.